Summer semester 2022: First EuroTeQ Collider at TUM

 - Project variations: Choose one of the following project ideas:

 - Build or integrate a model of an energy storage system.
-Consider weight, size, and efficiency of one of:
+Consider the weight, size, and efficiency of one of:

 - Hydrogen